jo12n/personal_page/README.md

 # personal_page
-Personal page with information about me
+Personal page with information about myself